by Joe Tracy, editor of Theme Park Magazine

 Martell designed and developed the original Walkabout Mini Golf game, transforming it from an imagined iPhone/Android experience into something more immersive where people could talk, laugh, and play.
 And users could do it from the comfort of home while feeling like they were on a real miniature golf course.
 The initial reviews for Walkabout Mini Golf were stellar.

 Walkabout Mini Golf – The Launch and Reviews

 When Walkabout Mini Golf launched in September 2020, it wasn’t long before the praise began piling up.
-VR game reviewers were blown away by it.
+It blew away VR game reviewers.
 Techradar’s review title summed it up nicely: “Everyone with an Oculus Quest 2 Needs to Play Walkabout Mini Golf.”
 In the review, writer Hamish Hector stated:

 “No matter your approach to mini-golf – be it light, accurate taps in the right direction, or swinging in a wide arc and yelling ‘FORE!’ – your playstyle will be perfectly translated into this virtual space.
 This realism not only immerses you in this virtual experience but ensures the game feels fair; the only thing keeping you from that hole-in-one is your own ability rather than finicky controls.”

 It wasn’t just online publications and review sites praising the immersive ability of the game and its ability to unite.
 Users are singing their praises too.
 On the Oculus Quest Website, Walkabout Mini Golf has more than 6,000 reviews, with the mass majority being 5-star reviews.
 Why?
 Because the game not only immerses, but it also connects.

 Many users praise Walkabout Mini Golf’s ability to connect with family and friends, particularly during the COVID-19 pandemic.
 For example: